zahariaa/disentangled-dynamics/src/readme.md

 ###### 1) Building analyses pipelines/scripts (apply to decoder and VAE)

 - Do reconstruction error differ between edges / inside / outside of the circle?
+(BP - in progress)
 - Do circle-reconstructions differ as a function of distance to the gaussian center?
+(BP - in progress)
 - Entangling/disentangling in the VAE (correlations in latent space)
 - Sweep through generative factors and plot/quantify effect in the latents (of the VAE)
 - consider posterior variance as well, i.e., \sigma(x)